Open an existing personal data file (*.pst) in Outlook

 In all versions:

 1. Open Control Panel and find the Mail applet.
-If you use the Category view in Windows XP, Windows 7 or 8′s Control Panel, look for the Mail applet in the User Accounts category.
+If you use the Category view in Windows XP, Windows 7/8/10's Control Panel, look for the Mail applet in the User Accounts category, or type Mail in the search field

 2. Select the Show Profiles button.
 If you only have one profile, you can click the Data Files button.